seanwhs/Thinking-in-Javascript/Readme.md

 ### A Personal Knowledge Base for Future-Me

-This repository is not a “JavaScript tutorial.”
+This repository serves as a reference for my future self.

-It is my attempt to reverse-engineer how JavaScript actually thinks.
+It is an attempt to reverse-engineer how JavaScript actually behaves as a runtime system.

-I built this repo because I got tired of memorizing syntax without understanding runtime behavior.
+I built this because memorizing syntax was not the problem—understanding execution was.

 I wanted to understand:

-* why closures work
+* why closures retain state
 * why `var` behaves differently from `let`
-* how the Event Loop actually schedules work
+* how the event loop schedules work
 * why async code feels “magical”
-* how prototypes really chain together
+* how prototypes actually delegate behavior
 * how Node.js hides concurrency behind a single-threaded model
-* why functional programming creates more predictable systems
+* why functional programming improves predictability
 * why browser rendering freezes under load
 * how DOM events propagate through a structured system
-* how workers enable true parallelism
+* how workers introduce real parallelism
-* how streams model backpressure and async flow
+* how streams model backpressure
-* how encapsulation evolved from closures → Symbols → private fields
-* how module systems evolved from chaos to structure
+* how module systems evolved from chaos → structure

-This repo became my personal JavaScript laboratory.

-It is intentionally verbose.
+This repo is intentionally verbose.

-Every file is written like I’m teaching my future self after forgetting the concept six months later.
+Every file is written as if I’m teaching my future self after forgetting everything six months later.

 ---